See the course catalog for complete course descriptions.

 • ARH71-024 Intro Art Hist: East Asian Art & Arch

 This course provides an introduction to the disciplinary methods and concepts of art history, presented in the context of the art and architecture of China, Korea, and Japan.
 Emphasis will be placed on how the distinctive styles, genres, and traditions of each region emerged in relation to one another and in the context of a shared East Asian cultural heritage.
 Open only to first- or second-year students, or with consent of the instructor.
-Contributes to East Asian Studies and International Studies.
+Contributes to Early Modern and Medieval Studies, East Asian Studies and International Studies.
 (Annually) (FA) (WA)

 Three additional East Asian courses from: